Skip to content

 • There are a lot of options for generating clients.
 They all meet the need of "generating a python client using the schema".
 But, almost universally, they have a poor developer experience.

-After evaluating many python client generators, we opted to use none of them and hand craft the API client ourselves.
-We used the OpenAPI schema as a source to develop the input and output objects.
-Then we wrote a small functional abstraction over the paths.
+After evaluating many python client generators, I opted to use none of them and instead hand craft the API client myself.
+I used the OpenAPI schema as a source to develop the input and output objects.
+Then I wrote a small functional abstraction over the paths.

-Looking back over our organised, pythonic, minimal client integration, we had an idea:
+Looking back over my organised, pythonic, minimal client integration, I had an idea:

-If this is the type of client we would like a generator to produce; how hard could it be to work backwards and build one?
+If this is the type of client I would like a client generator to produce; how hard could it be to work backwards and generate this layout?

 This was the start of Clientele.